-Bell was born in London and moved to Los Angeles with her family at the young age of three.
-While studying biomedical engineering at UCLA, Bell ventured into modeling, which soon led to immediate recognition in both the United States and overseas.
+Born in London, Bell moved to Los Angeles with her family at the age of three.
+While studying biomedical engineering at UCLA she ventured into modeling, which soon led to immediate recognition in both the United States and overseas.
 Building on her success as a model, she decided to pursue an acting career, which was launched soon thereafter.